-If you are thinking of selling your property, you will most likely appoint an Estate Agent to act on your behalf and the one thing you need to know above all else, is of course, how much your property is worth.
+If you are thinking of selling your property, you will most likely appoint an Estate Agent to act on your behalf.
+Importantly you need to understand Estate Agent motivation and the conflicts that exist.
+To enable you to deal effectively with this, the one thing you need to know above all else, how much your property is worth.

 If you are actively managing your property you will have a reasonable idea of what it is worth.
 But you are still probably going to need to do some work.
 Importantly, do not let anyone else tell you how much your property is worth.
 The reality is your property is worth whatever someone is willing to pay for it.

 You should absolutely speak with an estate agent or multiple estate agents about their view on price.
 But remember, agents do not have the same motivation as you: